ansys/pydpf-post/examples/04-Fluid-Examples/README.txt

 PyDPF-Post fluid examples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-These examples show how you can use PyDPF-Post features for fluid models.
+These examples show how to use PyDPF-Post features for fluid models.